 The pond at Honeysuckle Farm is a great place to see nature

 Many types of fish live in the pond but especially Koi Carp.
-We sell fish food at the farm entrance for £1 a pot and you can use this to feed the fish, ducks and swans
+We sell fish food at the farm entrance for £1 a pot and you can use this to feed the fish and ducks

 Watch the fish through the grills in the bridges